 - To what extent is it possible to block the importation of infringing products into the country?
-Is there a specific tribunal or proceeding available to accomplish this?
+Are there specific tribunals or proceedings available to accomplish this?

-Ukraine’s Customs Code provides for border measures against goods infringing intellectual property rights.
-The measures, inter alia, extend to patents for inventions.
-However, in practice, the Customs authority does not monitor the transit of goods incorporating patented inventions owing to the difficulty in identifying such infringement.
+The Customs Code provides for border measures against goods that infringe IP rights.
+The measures, inter alia, extend to patents for inventions; however, in practice, the customs authority does not monitor the transit of goods that incorporate patented inventions owing to the difficulty in identifying such infringement.

 There is no specific tribunal to block the importation of infringing products into the country.
 Lawsuits are brought before civil or economic courts.

 - Under what conditions can a successful litigant recover costs and attorneys’ fees?